briis/hass-weatherflow/README.md

 ## Installation

 ### HACS installation

-This Integration is not part of the default HACS store yet, but you can add it as a Custom repository in HACS by doing the following:
+This Integration is part of the default HACS store.
+Search for *weatherflow weather* under *Integrations* and install from there.
+After the installation of the files you must restart Home Assistant, or else you will not be able to add WeatherFlow Weather from the Integration Page.

-1. Go to HACS in your HA installation, and click on Integrations
-2. Click the three vertical dots in the upper right corner, and select Custom repositories
-3. Add https://github.com/briis/hass-weatherflow and select Integration as Category, and then click Add

-You should now be able to find this Integration in HACS.
-(Most times you need to do a Hard Refresh of the browser before it shows up)
+If you are not familiar with HACS, or haven't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
+Even though you can install the Integration manually, I would recommend using HACS, as you would always be reminded when a new release is published.

 ### Manuel installation